spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/dashboard/managing-merchants-performance-data.md

 #### Validity

-Valid—The total number of valid offers, i.e., offers that have no validity dates or *Valid From & Valid To* includes today's date.
+Valid—The total number of valid offers, that is,  offers that have no validity dates or *Valid From & Valid To* includes today's date.

 Expiring in 5 days—The total number of offers that will expire in the next 5 days.